Angel Locsin: Philanthropy and activism

 Locsin has advocated for children's education.
 She has funded scholarships and personally contributed over US$300,000 to the cause.
 A vocal supporter of women's rights and gender equality, she has spoken about the stigma women face, "We're still in that stage.
 It is upsetting that, for me, we still lack efforts to prevent that [stigma] especially in our workplace, to have a comfortable and safe place for women."
 She also actively supports LGBT rights and describes herself as a "proud ally".
 In June 2015, she voiced her approval of same-sex marriage, stating, "We should show respect, sensitivity, & compassion to one another ...
 I'm not going to deny my LGBT friends the protection that straight people get ... think of insurances, healthcare".
 Locsin has participated in a campaign against domestic violence.
 In 2020, she partnered with the United States Agency for International Development (USAID) and Lunas Collective, a hotline for survivors and victims of domestic abuse, to raise awareness and promote international cooperation.

 Locsin first witnessed the plight of the indigenous Lumads during a visit in Marawi, Lanao del Sur, to reconnect with her maternal relatives in 2009, an experience she later credited with having brought her a greater understanding of the situation.
 In 2015, she voiced her opposition and outrage amidst the violence and extrajudicial killings of the Lumads at the hands of paramilitary forces.
 During the 2017 siege in Marawi, an estimated 200,000 residents were forced to leave their homes, including 2,500 Lumads.
-In the following weeks, Locsin travelled to Mindanao and met with internally displaced persons at settlement camps in Baloi, Iligan, and Marawi, where she provided food supplies and financial aid.
+In the following weeks, Locsin travelled to Mindanao and met with internally displaced persons at settlement camps in Balo-i, Iligan, and Marawi, where she provided food supplies and financial aid.

 Locsin has received wide recognition for her humanitarian work.
 In December 2019, Forbes magazine named her one of Asia's Heroes of Philanthropy for a decade of contributions to various philanthropic causes, and she was appointed an Ambassador for Peace and a Humanitarian Advocate by the Gawad Filipino Awards.
 She was recognized by Tatler magazine as one of Asia's Leaders of Tomorrow in the publication's annual Gen T list in October 2020.
 The following year, Locsin received the inaugural Spirit of Philanthropy Award from the Philippine Red Cross.